Building Apps with Pokemon, SpaceX, and GraphQL Studio

 Transcript

-[00:00:30.24] - Lucia Cerchie Yeah, well, it's a nice, nice intro addition to the stream there.
+[00:00:30.24] - Lucia Cerchie Yeah, well, it's a nice intro addition to the stream there.

 [00:04:12.05] - Anthony Campolo Yeah.
 What are some of the schemas you both built out in terms of what were the integrations?
-Which the endpoints were you building out?
+Which endpoints were you building out?

 [00:04:23.11] - Lucia Cerchie Like which one specifically?

-[00:06:30.21] - Anthony Campolo Yeah, I think that's cool because we have a huge range of different APIs, from like the kind of like fun and like hooky and to the like actually real, very useful, like high value for businesses because you've been doing HubSpot work just for Step sign itself.
-And so I know you've gotten very deep into their API and so you already see the value that a company can get from it.
-So it makes a lot of sense that you can look at like the tools that we are using ourselves as developers and then think like, how do we actually make this simpler for other developers who also need to use these tools?
-And the process of like going through just figuring out like even one single API, like it is just so much work, like digging through the docs and figuring out how each bespoke API works.
-And like all of us have gotten like a lot of experience with that working out, you know, and API company.
-And so it's really great to have built something that is something I think is really very useful and can save people a lot of time.
-So we're very excited to share this with you.
+[00:06:30.21] - Anthony Campolo Yeah, I think that's cool because we have a huge range of different APIs, from the kind of fun and hooky ones to the actually real, very useful, high-value ones for businesses.
+You've been doing HubSpot work just for StepZen itself, so I know you've gotten very deep into their API and already see the value that a company can get from it.
+It makes a lot of sense that you can look at the tools we are using ourselves as developers and then think, how do we actually make this simpler for other developers who also need to use these tools?
+The process of even figuring out one single API is just so much work, digging through the docs and figuring out how each bespoke API works.
+All of us have gotten a lot of experience with that working at an API company.
+So it's really great to have built something that I think is really very useful and can save people a lot of time.
+We're very excited to share this with you.

-[00:08:41.05] - Lucia Cerchie Ever done an API tutorial?
-Probably, yeah.
+[00:08:41.05] - Lucia Cerchie If you've ever done an API tutorial, probably, yeah.

-[00:14:46.28] - Anthony Campolo We see here we have it's sound
+[00:14:46.28] - Anthony Campolo So we see here we have...

-[00:14:48.12] - Lucia Cerchie effects because you're building something.
+[00:14:48.12] - Lucia Cerchie sound effects because you're building something.

 [00:14:50.28] - Sam Hill There you go.
 That's a good way to put it.

-[00:16:07.27] - Anthony Campolo Also.
-Hey, to all the friends in the chat, thanks for hanging out everybody.
+[00:16:07.27] - Anthony Campolo Also, hey to all the friends in the chat, thanks for hanging out, everybody.

 [00:16:12.09] - Sam Hill I replied to some, but I accidentally replied on YouTube and Twitch for some of them.
 So now everybody knows what we're talking about.